 The opposite to pull promotion; this approach aims to build up consumer demand by creating a product or service that is sought after by consumers.
 This is done through sales promotions, such as point of sale displays and price reduction, and usually results in the consumers requesting the product or service from the retailer.

-Research undertaken that is not numerical but instead basic on quality measurement and meaning.
+Research undertaken that is not numerical but instead based on quality measurement and meaning.
 This can be in the form of interviews (focus groups) and often result in data that is detailed and broad rather than numeric and categorised.

 Research undertaken that results in numerical data that can be easily measured and interpreted.
 Research includes; questionnaires, opinion polls and customer satisfaction surveys, for example.